 Woodland Park Zoo | Our Favorite Seattle Attraction

-I’ll be honest: Woodland Park Zoo (601 N. 59th St.) is our favorite Seattle attraction.
-I get just as excited to visit the zoo at 32 as I did when I was 10.
+I’ll be honest: Woodland Park Zoo (map) is our favorite Seattle attraction.
+I get just as excited to visit the zoo as an adult as I did when I was a kid.
 It’s easily the greatest place around.
 Tove knows I enjoy Woodland Park Zoo so much that she bought me a membership for my birthday, and she plans on becoming a member next year.
 Yes, we LOVE the zoo.

 The fun at Woodland Park Zoo doesn’t stop there.
 The zoo also has a bug world, family farm (with pigs, cows and more), a nature-inspired indoor play space called Zoomazium (among other outdoor play areas), shows, restaurants, picnic tables and even a historic carousel.
 In other words, there’s no lack of entertainment at the zoo.